 Quinn Paul (2015) The Use of Anonymisation Techniques to Allow Patient Data to be Used for Research Processes – A Reflection on the Recent Article 29 Working Party Opinion.
 In: Fifth European Conference on Health Law, Book of Abstracts, pp. 23-23. ▸ Abstract

-Green Manfred, De Hert Paul, Quinn Paul (2014) Risk Communication The Increasing Importance of Social Media. not applicable. ▸ Abstract
+Green Manfred, De Hert Paul, Quinn Paul (2014) Risk Communication The Increasing Importance of Social Media. not applicable Article. ▸ Abstract

 Quinn Paul, De Hert Paul (2014) Ethical, Legal and Political Implications (of the New Framework Model).
 Deliverable to the EU Project Tell Me.
 (Transparent communication in Epidemics: Learning Lessons from experience, delivering effective Messages, providing Evidence).
 Tell Me. ▸ Abstract